open-resources/physics_bank/content/public/006.Force/Newton's Second Law/Force on a Waterslide/Force on a Waterslide.md

 ## Part 2

-What is the force at point B?
+What is the net force on the swimmer at point B?

 ### Answer Section